Buenavista mine: Grupo México (1990-present)

 In 1990, the Mexican government sold the mine to a joint bid by Mexicana de Cananea headed by Jorge Larrea, and the Belgian mining company Acec-Union Miniere.

 By 2003, the mine was run by Grupo México.
 Organized by the National Union of Mine and Metal Workers, about 1,200 workers on the mine went on strike demanding higher pay.

 The mine was reopened in 2010 after being closed for three years during a strike, and the mine was renamed the Buenavista mine.

 2014 wastewater disaster

 In August 2014, a major ecological disaster took place at the mine when 40,000 cubic meters of wastewater spilled into the Bacanuchi and Sonora rivers.
 The wastewater carried sulfuric acid and it is believed to also have carried cyanide.
 The event prompted 88 schools to close temporarily.
 Mine officials have been criticized for not reporting the accident to the authorities until after 24 hours, when the residents had noticed the river water turned orange.
-In the wake of the disaster, Grupo Mexico set up a $151 million clean up fund, while continuing operations.
+In the wake of the disaster, Grupo México set up a $151 million clean up fund, while continuing operations.
 However, according to reports from El Informador, the fund was closed before 1% of funds were distributed to those affected, prompting pressure from the Office of the United Nations High Commissioner for Human Rights for full compensation.